pablodecm/phd_thesis/src/104_chapter_4.md

 or gluon, which can be framed as binary classification problem: predicting wether a jet is coming from a b-quark or not given a set of inputs associated to each jet.
-The truth label is available for simulated samples, that can be used to train the classifier.
-The CSVv2 b-tagging algorithm (and older variants) mentioned in [Section @sec:jet_btag], is based on the output of supervised classifiers trained from simulation, the combination of three shallow neural network combination depending on vertex information for CSVv2.
+The truth label is available for simulated samples, which can be used to train the classifier.
+The CSVv2 b-tagging algorithm (and older variants) mentioned in [Section @sec:jet_btag] is based on the output of supervised classifiers trained from simulation, the combination of three shallow neural network combination depending on vertex information for CSVv2.
 The CMVAv2 tagger, which is used in the CMS analysis included